How Stockouts Damage Customer Relationships and Trust

 How Industry Networks Amplify Stockout Stories

 Professional purchasing managers regularly communicate with peers at other companies, sharing both positive and negative supplier experiences.
 A reputation for stockouts and missed deadlines can eliminate you from consideration for major contracts before you even have the opportunity to present your capabilities.
-This exclusion from competitive bidding processes represents lost opportunities that may never become visible to your sales team.

 Competitive Advantages That Become Permanent Losses